purzelrakete/bandit/README.md

 ## Bandit Algorithms

-You can currently choose between Epsilon Greedy, UCB1 and Softmax.
+You can currently choose between Epsilon Greedy, UCB1, Softmax, and Thompson ([see, e.g., Chapelle & Li, 2011 ](http://books.nips.cc/papers/files/nips24/NIPS2011_1232.pdf)).
 See the godoc for detailed information.

 ## Simulation